 Acquire professional skills in a professional setting.

-Because there are so many clinical offerings, you should consult with the faculty and staff of the Clinical & Advocacy Programs Office as well as the Career Development & Public Service Office for advice and guidance on which programs will fit with your educational and career goals.
+Because there are so many clinical offerings, you should consult with the faculty and staff of the Office of Clinical & Experiential Programs as well as the Career Development & Public Service Office for advice and guidance on which programs will fit with your educational and career goals.
 Recognizing that acquiring professional skills and values in a real-world context is an essential component of legal education, BU Law guarantees every interested student at least one clinical opportunity during his or her second or third year of law school.
 All clinics have a class component to accompany the fieldwork.

 Civil Litigation Program (Housing, Employment, Family & Disability Clinic)

-In the Housing, Employment, Family & Disability Clinic, you can represent tenants in eviction defenses in housing court, claimants in unemployment compensation appeals, parties in divorces in probate court, and claimants in Social Security disability hearings.
+In the Housing, Employment, Family & Disability Clinic, you may represent tenants in eviction defenses in housing court, claimants in unemployment compensation appeals, parties in divorces in probate court, and claimants in Social Security disability hearings.

 Civil Litigation Program (Employment Rights Clinic)

-In the Employment Rights Clinic, you can represent clients in unemployment compensation cases.
+In the Employment Rights Clinic, you represent clients in unemployment compensation cases.
 You may also handle wage and hour disputes, discrimination/sexual harassment cases, and Family Medical Leave Act cases.

 Criminal Law Clinical Program

 In the Criminal Law Clinical Program, you will learn firsthand what it means to be a criminal law attorney.
-You can conduct investigations to formulate trial strategy, file pre-trial motions, participate in plea bargaining, try cases, and make sentencing arguments.
+You conduct investigations to formulate trial strategy, file pre-trial motions, participate in plea bargaining, try cases, and make sentencing arguments.
 Students follow their cases from beginning to end; in recent years some clinic students have even taken their cases to the Massachusetts Supreme Judicial Court.

 Entrepreneurship, Intellectual Property & Cyberlaw Program (Entrepreneurship & IP Clinic)